 England plans to adopt a bottle return scheme to encourage recycling.
 Research by the local Parliamentary Environmental Audit Committee found countries with deposit return schemes tended to recycle between 80% and 95% of their plastic bottles.
 Clients would pay more for drinks, but would receive some money back when depositing their bottles for recycling, according to the British Government.
 This scheme will be applied to all single-use containers of liquids, whether they are made of plastic, glass or metal.

-In Norway, 95% of all plastic bottles are now recycled, compared with England at the moment where the rate is 57%.
-About half of all the plastic bottles used in a year in England are water bottles.
+The bottle return scheme has immensely benefitted in Norway.
+Currently, 95% of all plastic bottles are now recycled, compared with England's rate of 57%.
+In England, about half of all the plastic bottles used in a year are water bottles.
 Research shows that more than 95% of the plastic bottles that are processed for recycling have been collected from households in England, which means that consumption of drinks in plastic bottles outside the home generate litter that is not, often, recycled.

 How do bottle deposit schemes work?

 According to BBC, there are 40 countries and 21 US states with some kind of deposit return scheme currently in operation.
 A small extra cost is added to the price of the drink, which is then refunded to the customer when they take it back to be recycled.

 The system works two ways: first, bottles or cans are taken back to the shop they were bought from, second, a network of automated collection points known as "reverse vending machines" have been installed to collect bottles in different areas in town.

 If a customer doesn't return a bottle to the collection deposit, that money can be given to the producers, retailers, donated to charity or funneled back into running the scheme – each country has its own policy.

 A billionaire initiative